CatsLover2006/Audiodex/README.md

 # Chance's CPSC 210 Personal Project

 ***NOTE***: This project cannot properly run within the IntelliJ IDE shell environment.
-This is due to it not properly supporting ANSI terminal commands, which I use extensively to assist with indicators.<br>
+This is due to it not properly supporting ANSI terminal commands, which I use extensively to assist with indicators.
+I will publish a JAR file release before I submit it to mark for Phase 1.<br>
 ***NOTE 2***: This project expects you have music files to play.
 Due to copyright law, I have not included any; as such, there is no way to do automatic testing of the audio encoding and decoding functions.

 ## AudioDex